Howell-Cho319/Howell-Cho319/README.md

 ## About Me

 I am a passionate Software Engineering student currently pursuing my **BSc (Hons) in Software Engineering** at APU/DMU, graduating in June 2025.
-Based in Klang, Selangor, I specialize in AI-powered solutions and cloud computing architectures.
+Based in Bukit Jalil, I specialize in AI-powered solutions and cloud computing architectures.

 Currently working as a **Full-time AI Researcher at a Top 30 prestigious university**, where I focus on advancing artificial intelligence research and developing innovative AI solutions.
 Previously completed an **AI Software Internship at Aonic Sdn.
 Bhd.**, where I developed cutting-edge computer vision systems for automated oil palm tree detection in aerial imagery, built robust ML pipelines, dataset validation tools, and semi-automated training systems that enhance detection accuracy and streamline workflow efficiency.